Written by Febrina Prameswari – Student, Bogor Agricultural University.

 Hi I’m Febrina Prameswari.
 I am 21 and I’m a student of Bogor Agricultural University (IPB) majoring in Animal Nutrition and Feed Technology in the Faculty of Animal Science.
 Hopefully this is my last year in University so I can graduate and get a job in the agricultural sector.
-I have no more class so now I’m just drafting my thesis and writing my journal until my supervisors allow me to take my final exams.
+I have no more classes so now I’m just drafting my thesis and writing my journal until my supervisors allow me to take my final exams.

 I was living in Jakarta with my family before my family moved to a village in Bogor sub-district when I was in 2nd year of senior high school.
 I continued living with my aunty and grandparents in Jakarta until I finished school.
 My parents said “If you want to go to university you gotta get into State/Public University around Jakarta or not at all”.
-They said you better continue going to Islamic boarding school for Koranic studies then find a job. because it’s unaffordable for them to pay the cost for a Private University or Public University that is out of the city for rent etc.
+They said I had better continue going to Islamic boarding school for Koranic studies then find a job, because it’s unaffordable for them to pay the cost for a Private University or Public University that is out of the city for rent etc.

-When I started to become so hopeless, I told my parents that I will try my last chance to take the long test to get into another Public University near home which is Bogor Agricultural Uni.
+When I started to feel hopeless, I told my parents that I would try my last chance to take the long test to get into another Public University near home which is Bogor Agricultural Uni.
 With Communication for Rural Community Development and Environmental Economic majors, I didn’t even think I could pass the test.
 Bogor Ag Uni is the #1 Uni in Indonesia for Science majors.
 I didn’t know how I would pass the test into the Bogor Ag Uni, but I was accepted as an Animal Nutrition and Feed Technology Major student.

 I still had no idea what I’d learn as I have no family background in livestock sector.
-I never had pets like a dog nor cat, but that’s alright.
-I just didn’t want to work or get into boarding school while my friends were going to colleges (it’s so hard in Indonesia to find a good job with the good money unless you hold a Bachelors Degree).
+I never had pets like a dog or cat, but that’s alright.
+I just didn’t want to work or get into boarding school while my friends were going to colleges (it’s so hard in Indonesia to find a good job with good money unless you hold a Bachelors Degree).
 Then the journey began.

 I wasn’t studying in Animal Science Faculty in the first year.
 I had to study basic agriculture, basic science, and socio-economics with other students from different majors and different countries (international students) in the class.
 I learned lessons that everyone would think there’s nothing to do with animal science; calculus, sports, religion, sociology, English, Bahasa Indonesian, civics, etc. We had to pass this sorting year to not to be dropped out so we could enter the faculty.
 Hundreds of students dropped out but luckily I didn’t.
 All freshman students had to stay in the Uni dormitory/student resident for a year.
-This is 4 people in a room with different majors and from different provinces/state origin.
+This is four people in a room with different majors and from different provinces/state origin.
 Most of us started looking for some campus organizations based on interests (sports, martial arts, research/paper (science), choir/art/music, adventure, business, etc).
 I got into youth entrepreneurship organization for a year and enjoyed being on the committee in some campus events.

 The seniors told us “You gotta be strong enough to be animal science students.
 This major is different than others.
-So many classes will start at 7 am in the morning, finish at least at 3 pm, with no absents.
+So many classes will start at 7am in the morning, finish at least at 3pm, with no absents.
 You might not have relaxing weekends but be making lab-practical reports.
 Sometimes you gotta stay up too late and wake up earlier in the dawn for practical in groups for feeding and giving baths to the cattle in animal house.
 You’ll get your hands dirty and you will smell bad”.
 They’re totally true, all proven by myself but I survived because I think if I can’t do what I love, I should love what I do.
 It’s harder than the first year but it’s not as bad as it seems.
-I still had time to hang out with friends, sometimes, that’s all you need.
+I still had time to hang out with friends, and sometimes, that’s all you need.

-I woke up in the morning and went to Uni from home at 6 am and finished class at about 4pm.
+I woke up in the morning and went to Uni from home at 6am and finished class at about 4pm.
 Most of the students couldn’t straight go home after classes finished especially if we involved in any organizations.
 Those organizations would hold meetings in the evening so we did the class-tasks in the night but no organizations activities in exam week.
 Most of students in this University had no part time job because of the tight schedules.
-I literally didn’t get into any campus organizations in my 2nd and 3rd year but I took foreign language courses (Korean and Mandarin) and joined the committee for campus events or joints seminars.
+I literally didn’t get into any campus organizations in my 2nd and 3rd year but I took foreign language courses (Korean and Mandarin) and joined the committee for campus events or joint seminars.

 After I finished my class-subject credits, I did research for my thesis.
 My thesis is about physiological responses and blood profile of ewe.
-In the middle of my research I joined an internship program in Northern Territory Cattle Station, Australia for 2 months so I took a semester break.
-I applied for it because I think I didn’t got enough practical experience in the field at Uni.
+In the middle of my research I joined an internship program in Northern Territory Cattle Station, Australia for two months so I took a semester break.
+I applied for it because I think I didn’t get enough practical experience in the field at Uni.
 Too many theories into the cells levels.

 I wonder if someday Indonesia could be cattle self sufficient by its good breeding practices, so mid-class people could eat beef more often.
 Besides Indonesia’s big population, I think the climate in this very tropical country could be the reason why the cattle productivity here not as good as in sub-tropical country.
 And Indonesian Universities should provide the students more field lesson followed behind the theories.